apache/hadoop/dev-support/docs/precommit-advanced.md

 Given text input, write this output to the bug system as a comment.
 NOTE: It is the bug system's responsibility to format appropriately.

+* pluginname\_linecomments

+This function allows for the system to write specific comments on specific lines if the bug system supports code review comments.

 * pluginname_finalreport

 Write the final result table to the bug system.